AlfredBerg/leakomatic-home-automation/README.md

   -p PASSWORD, --password PASSWORD
                         Password to cloud.leakomatic.com
   -d DEVICE, --device DEVICE
                         Device id to target.
-Can be seem in the path of the request that looks like "/devices/[your-ID]/change_mode.json" when changing mode.
+Can be seen in the path of the request that looks like "/devices/[your-ID]/change_mode.json" when changing mode.
   -s, --home-status, --no-home-status
                         Print if in away or home mode -a, --alarm-status, --no-alarm-status